StatTag/statwrap-search-test/docs/Analysis.md

 The positive correlation seen in the initial exploratory analysis supported trying a linear approach as a first step.

+Additionally we considered latent class analysis and will need to integrate that into the methods as well.

 ---

 ## Modeling process